Mental Health Facilities Lewis County, WA

 Cascade Mental Healthcare

-Cascade Mental Healthcare is one of mental health facilities in Lewis County, Washington, located at 3510 Steelhammer Lane, 98531 zip code.
-Cascade Mental Healthcare provides residential treatment, hospital inpatient treatment and telemedicine/telehealth.
-Cascade Mental Healthcare provides activity therapy, cognitive behavioral therapy and group therapy to young adults, adults and seniors 65 or older.
-Additional services provided at Cascade Mental Healthcare include family psychoeducation, case management and education services.
+Cascade Mental Healthcare is a mental health facility in Lewis County, WA, located at 228 West Main Street, 98356.
+Cascade Mental Healthcare provides outpatient treatment and telemedicine/telehealth.
+Cascade Mental Healthcare provides group therapy, individual psychotherapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
+Cascade Mental Healthcare also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with trauma.
+Some other services available at Cascade Mental Healthcare include family psychoeducation, case management and suicide prevention services.

 Learn More